bonitasoft/bonita-doc/md/processes.md

 ::: info
 **Note:** Only the first 200 actors are displayed in the dropdown.
 :::

+## Define one or more Process managers
+There are two stages to define a Process Manager:

+1. Map organization entities to access the _Process Manager_ Portal to view information related to the processes they will be _Process Managers_ of.
+   Only Administrators can do so.
+  1. Go to _Organization_/_Profiles_
+  2. Choose the _Process manager_ profile.
+This will display the users, groups, roles, and memberships who already have this profile.
+  3. Click on _More..._.
+  4. Click on _Add a user_.
+  5. Select a user by checking the box next to the user name.
+  6. Click on _Add_.
+     The _Process manager_ profile is now assigned to the user.
+     You can also assign a profile to a group, role, or membership.

+2. Map the process to one or several entities that have the _Process Manager_ profile.
+  1. Go to _BPM_>_Processes_ (Administrators) or _Processes_ (Process Managers)
+  2. Select the process
+  3. Click on _More..._.
+The Process managers currently assigned to the process are shown in the _Process manager mapping_ table.
+  4. To add a user, click the _Plus_ sign or _Pencil_ button in the _User_ column.
+A popup shows a list of the users who are currently process managers for this process.
+  5. Click _Select users_.
+A list of users with the Process manager profile is displayed.
+  6. Select the user you want to be a Process manager for the process, and click on _Apply_.
+     The selected user is added as a Process manager for the process.
+     You can also assign a process to a group, role, or memberships.

 ## Modify a parameter
 1. Go to  _BPM_> _Processes_